microsoft/nni/docs/PAIMode.md

 If you also want to save trial's other output into HDFS, like model files, you can use environment variable `NNI_OUTPUT_DIR` in your trial code to save your own output files, and NNI SDK will copy all the files in `NNI_OUTPUT_DIR` from trial's container to HDFS.

-Any problems when using NNI in pai mode, plesae create issues on [NNI github repo](https://github.com/Microsoft/nni), or send mail to nni@microsoft.com
+Any problems when using NNI in pai mode, plesae create issues on [NNI github repo](https://github.com/Microsoft/nni).